Azsimuth/packchart/README.md

 - [ ] Add functionality to enable / disable packages from the program
 - [ ] Figure out how to make extensible with other package managers
 - [ ] Rationalize and clean up the code
+- [ ] Add SOME error handling

 ## Misc.

-It works on my Kubuntu machine, I have no idea if it does on others.
+It works on my Kubuntu machine, I have no idea if it does on others, but it'd be nice.